COP 16 – A chance to turn ambition into action

 1. TNFD is fast gaining momentum

 Over 500 organisations have now committed to adopting the Taskforce on Nature-related Financial Disclosures (TNFD)-aligned nature-related risk management and corporate reporting, marking a 57% increase since January 2024.
 This movement reflects a growing acknowledgment of nature’s importance in managing business risks and opportunities, with $17.7 trillion in assets under management now aligned with TNFD reporting.[1]
+Improved biodiversity data will empower financial institutions to better assess nature-related risks, and embed this data into lending and investment decisions.

 2. Nature to be embedded into transition planning